 The idea is that it exposes many root entities and that you write your own application code that choreographs the root entities.
 Any good back-end library should be agnostic to the specific screens or workflow that it is supporting.
-The idea of a good DDD library is that it models the problem domain concepts and invariants such that the library remain reasonably stable and useable even if the screens change wildly from one iteration to another.
+The idea of a good DDD library is that it models the problem domain concepts and invariants such that the library remains reasonably stable and usable even if the screens change wildly from one iteration to another.

 It is a bad idea to directly share such a rich domain library between many front-ends or processes that collectively form a platform.
-If you needed to refactor the database schema for new business logic (or for performance) every process would need to upgrade.
+If you needed to refactor the database schema for new business logic (or for performance), every process would need to upgrade.
 When a front-end maintained by another team tries to upgrade they may well break if they depend upon idiosyncrasies of a given version of the rich library.

 Can we fix this by running all the downstream projects on a nightly build to see when the maintainers of the rich library make a change that breaks them?
 Sure.
 But that doesn’t solve the problem if we find that the many downstream projects break in strange ways when we make “basic” changes to the library.
 Too much coupling between teams is a killer.
 Even with one small team, sharing a rich domain model between processes with different upgrade cadences causes maintenance headaches.

 Rather than distributing a rich domain model as a library wrap it in a restful business API.
 The business API should model a stand-alone platform service.
 The business API can use one or a few root entities that are enough to “do something” sufficiently stand-alone.
 Such services should expose as little as they can get away with at each release.
 The external view of a service is a public business APIs that should be as narrow as possible.